bradymiller/bradymiller.github.io/todo/index.md

 1. fill out infogard sheet for pricing
 1. Release 5.0.1.3 packages (docker(DONE), tar, zip, ubuntu, xampp, appliance, express/standard aws marketplace)
 1. Ensure 5.0.1 to 5.0.2 docker upgrade works with the new apache uid 1000 fix
-1. prep everything for new Alpine 3.8 :) (only thing left is demo farm; plan use 3.8 instead of edge on development demo)
 1. snomed rf2
 1. CAMOS escaping bugs
 1. couchdb ssl